srosen2015/group-assignment-01/README.md

   * Christine Ni

 - Our team project is projected to be a movie database that will consist of two tables with a one to many relationship.
-The first table will be a movie table with a title, director, year, genre, and description columns.
+The first table will be a movie table with a title, year, genre, and description columns.
-The second table will be an actor table with name, age, and gender columns
+The second table will be an actor table with name, age, role, and movie title columns.

 - The Movie Table would look like this